Blog > Articles > Food & beverage

 • Simplified dining: Time is a valuable commodity that tech-savvy consumers are ready to pay for.
 Ignoring the demand for quick, flexible dining options risks driving impatient diners elsewhere.
 And with the rise of healthy food options and delivery apps, you’re competing for their attention with ever-more options.

 The global plant-based food market will reach $77.9 billion in 2025.
 Forecasts project that number to more than double — surging to $162 billion — by 2030.
-Meanwhile, the lab-grown meat — or cultured meat — market is expected to reach $1.99 billion by 2035.
-This is driven by tech advancements, a growing focus on animal welfare, and an increased demand for alternatives to conventional meat production, by vegetarians and non-vegetarians alike.
+Meanwhile, the lab-grown meat (also known as cultured meat) market is expected to reach $1.99 billion by 2035.
+This is driven by:

 To capitalize on this trend, offer blended products that appeal to both flexitarians and omnivores.
 Consumer acceptance of plant-based meat is also growing, with health and environmental concerns contributing to the market spread of meat substitutes.
 Companies like Project Eaden and Redefine Meat are even using 3D printing to mirror the sensory experience of animal meat.

-Get a jump on 2025 with our insights into the US food and beverages market — and discover key changes in food shopping behavior.
+Get a jump with our insights into the US food and beverages market — and discover key changes in food shopping behavior.

 Download the report

-Startups like Notpla are pioneering the use of seaweed and other natural materials to replace single-use plastics for packaging, reducing decomposition time from hundreds or thousands of years to a matter of weeks.
+ℹ️ Example: Startups like Notpla are pioneering the use of seaweed and other natural materials to replace single-use plastics for packaging which reduces decomposition time from hundreds or thousands of years to a matter of weeks.

 Minimizing food waste has emerged as a top priority for many people, driving demand for versatile, long-lasting, and affordable food options.
 According to a report from Kerry, one-third of consumers are choosing brands with a longer shelf life, while 81% are cooking more than half their meals at home.